CalliEliza/RockPaperScissorsSpock/README.md

 # RockPaperScissorsSpock
-a twist on the traditional rock-paper-scissors game (built for Coursera Python course)
+The traditional rock-paper-scissors game with an added character, spock.
+This was built for an online Python course.